 See: Interior design trends – top looks for the year ahead

 Recently, searches online for 'wall mural wallpapers' have risen by 132% and 'living room murals' by 48% – suggesting we still admire this ancient decorative art in the modern day.
 But why do murals continue to excite, and how do we bring this vivid trend into our homes?
 Here, interior experts reveal all.

 Why are murals trending?

-According to Scarlett Blakey, founder of Ophelia Blake Interior Design, 'the bespoke nature of a mural' is a favorite among designers who have the ability to 'make a space feature relevant, whether it's lifestyle or customer-focused.
+According to Scarlett Blakey, founder of Ophelia Blake Interior Design (opens in new tab), 'the bespoke nature of a mural' is a favorite among designers who have the ability to 'make a space feature relevant, whether it's lifestyle or customer-focused.

-'You're also able to produce one-off pieces; this provides complete individuality and exclusivity; this can be preferential if you're wanting a space to be high impact and memorable,' Scarlett shares.
 The designer then expanded on why murals are having a moment at present, suggesting 'the world of design has advanced over the last few years.'
 So, we are searching to surround ourselves with more spectacular things in our homes.

 'As design technologies advance, more traditional methods must keep up; the use of murals allows traditional methods such as hand-painted art and abstract sculpture to take its moment in the limelight, which also gives individuals and industries that impact and the bespoke difference they are looking for in today's competitive marketplace,' Scarlett adds.

 There are design rules to stick to in order to get your choice of mural just right – and in the right place.
 Here, the experts give their advice.

 1. Choose a mural that reflects your personality